 Our ‘Rooster Heroes’ series brings you financial experts from all over the world, asking them 10 quick fire questions on all things pocket money and allowances – so you learn from the best.

-This month we spoke to Lucy Warwick-Ching.
+We spoke to the Financial Times’ Lucy Warwick-Ching.

 1. What’s your earliest money memory? 🍼